 Imagine .. close your eyes and think about where you live – your neighborhood.
 What does it look like?
-Imagine walking the streets, looking at the broken playground at the elementary school down the block, the vacant lots riddled with weeds, the elderly woman outside the blue house that hasn’t been painted in years.
+Imagine walking the streets, looking at the broken playground at the elementary school down the block, the vacant lots riddled with weeds.
+Imagine the elderly woman outside the blue house that hasn’t been painted in years.
+You haven’t seen her in a while.

 Imagine looking inside the local middle school where you know there are children that have fallen behind, and could catch up with just a little extra help – but won’t get it.
 And think about how they will probably drop out … forever handicapping their future.